ja-guzzle/docs/docs/how_to_guides/administration/environment_config/Setup Shared Storage.md

 ## Steps to Enable Shared Storage

-1. Go to the Admin menu from the top navigation bar.
+1. Go to the Manage menu from the top navigation bar.

 2. Navigate to Environment-> Shared Storage and click on "Enable"